Jock Lewes: Military career

+Early career

 Lewes was first commissioned to the British Army's General List as a university candidate on 5 July 1935, while a student at Oxford.
 At the outbreak of the Second World War, he was briefly transferred to a Territorial Army unit, the 1st Battalion, Tower Hamlets Rifles, Rifle Brigade on 2 September 1939 before joining the Welsh Guards on 28 October.

+SAS

 In 1941, Lewes was in a group of volunteers assembled by David Stirling to form a unit dedicated to raiding missions against the lines of communication of Axis forces in North Africa.
 For military deception and counterespionage purposes, this platoon-sized group was at first officially known as "L" Detachment, Special Air Service Brigade.

 To destroy Axis vehicles, members of the SAS surreptitiously attached small explosive charges.
-Lewes noticed the respective weaknesses of conventional (blast) and incendiaries, as well as their failure to destroy vehicles in some cases.
+Lewes noticed the respective weaknesses of conventional blast and incendiaries, as well as their failure to destroy vehicles in some cases.
 He improvised a new, combined charge out of plastic explosive, diesel and thermite.
 The Lewes bomb was used throughout the Second World War.

+Death

-In late December 1941, Lewes was involved in an SAS/LRDG raid on Axis airfields in Libya.
+In late December 1941, Lewes was involved in an SAS/Long Range Desert Group raid on Axis airfields in Libya.
 As the raiders returned to Allied lines, their vehicles were repeatedly attacked by Italian and German aircraft.
 While returning fire on 30 December, near "Marble Arch" (El Gaus; Arco dei Fileni), Lewes was reportedly hit in the thigh by a 20 mm cannon round and died at the scene of the attack.

+Recognition

-He is commemorated on the Alamein Memorial.
+Lewes is commemorated on the Alamein Memorial.